Helen Bell MBACP (Accred)

 I am a Registered and Accredited Counsellor and Psychotherapist

 I have a broad range of experience working in the NHS, educational and charitable sector as well as private practice.
 Settings in which I have worked in the NHS include a Primary Care Mental Health Team, IAPT and a Schools Parent Counselling Service.
-I also work with Employee Assistance Programmes (EAPs).
+I accept referrals from Bupa and other private health insurance companies and also work with Employee Assistance Programmes (EAPs).

 My main qualifications are: